How to Cut Costs on International Supplier Payments From Colombia

 Buy Now, Pay Later (BNPL) services and PSE online transfers are also expanding in Colombia, though they are more relevant for domestic and consumer payments.

-Businesses using batch or automated payments can save up to 60% in transaction fees compared to single/manual payments (McKinsey, 2023).
+Businesses using batch or automated payments can save up to 60 % in process costs compared to single/manual payments (McKinsey, 2023).

 For a deep dive into platforms, check our post comparing Wise, Airwallex, and Mural Pay for Colombian Exporters.